MO92hamed/MO92hamed/README.md

 ### Mohamed Amine

-I'm Mohamed from Tunisia, énd i do content on development.
+I'm Mohamed from Tunisia, and I do content on development.
 I really enjoy learning languages and frameworks like javascript React Nodejs express js and Java , as well as i work on PHP.

 ## Skills and Experience